Top 15 Venture Capital Firms Investing in Logistics

 6. Alter Global

-Alter Global is a San Francisco-based venture firm that invests in early-stage companies in emerging markets.
-Since 2015, they have focused on backing founders in regions outside of traditional tech hubs, with a portfolio spanning fintech, edtech, and logistics.
+Alter Global is a San Francisco-based firm that invests in early-stage companies in emerging markets.
+They focus on backing founders who are building technology to solve major challenges outside of traditional venture hubs.

-- Geographical presence: San Francisco, California (with a focus on emerging markets)
+- Geographical presence: San Francisco, CA (invests globally in emerging markets)

 - Founded: 2015